TmmmmmR/poc-secdevops/README.md

 The [ticketmagpie](https://github.com/TmmmmmR/ticketmagpie/) is used as an example with a configured "Security Gate" to check the security level of the n

-Original DevOps pipeline (without security controls) : https://github.com/hakdogan/jenkins-pipeline
+Original/Simplified DevOps pipeline (without security controls) : https://github.com/hakdogan/jenkins-pipeline

 ## First step, running up the services